 Some time ago, Leandro Agrò -Digital Product Director at Design Group- said “Smart object are natural born storytellers” and this is dramatically true.
 The connected objects are able to tell us users’ stories.
 These stories can be used to understand users and to reduce significantly the stress of data entry from user perspective.

 That’s why smart objects are the ideal solution to deliver a pervasive but not intrusive experience, which has a relevant contribution to reduce the user friction in adopting the product.

 Don’t be shy to design borderless experiences by including every-day smart-objects that matches your user journey.
 In worst case it might be a point of discussion with the client about the product vision.

-5 Gamification is not always ‘Serious’
+5 Gamification is ‘Serious’

 Objects tell stories, and now what?